 Job requirements change constantly.
-A company seeking a data scientist in 2020 will likely post a different job description that one they posted a year ago, including broader data science expertise.
+A company seeking a data scientist in 2020 will likely post a different job description than one they posted a year ago, including broader data science expertise.
 As expectations and desired deliverables shift across industries, oftentimes the tools needed to meet these demands change.

 We scoured hundreds of data science job descriptions and found out the most common fields of expertise that employers are looking for.
 In this article, we will provide a high-level overview of broad expertise.
 In future articles, we will look at the more specific soft and hard-technical skills that companies are looking for.

 As seen in chart #1, the overall demand for data science jobs is on the rise.
 Companies are actively seeking data scientists of all levels and will likely continue doing so for quite some time.
 The rise in actively seeking data scientists could possibly correlate with many organizations looking to reframe some of their initiatives given the changing dynamics due to COVID-19.

 Machine learning is still king

 Given the clear and obvious growth of machine learning as a field, it shouldn’t be a surprise that machine learning expertise is still the most sought-after skill in data science.
 Popular and open-source frameworks, libraries, and tools make machine learning a realistic approach for many organizations to tackle AI, as opposed to more granular, expensive, or resource-intensive approaches like deep learning.
 Knowing hot topics in machine learning is a massive difference-maker.

 Engineering is needed to make it happen